s-k-y-h-i-g-h/Prototype/Conditions and Syndromes/Addiction.md

 - [Oxytrex®: an oxycodone and ultra-low-dose naltrexone formulation](https://www.tandfonline.com/doi/abs/10.1517/13543784.16.8.1277)

 - restless on Discord
-> Honestly anyone using opioids needs to know about uldn, Agmatine, gb, and sr-17018
+> Honestly anyone using opioids needs to know about uldn, Agmatine, gb, and sr-17018 ...
+(Supposedly a miracle drug for opioid tolerance and withdrawal, like can essentially eliminate it.)

 # Alcohol
 - Benzodiazapines